saicha124/fedshareM3/replit.md

 # FedShare - Federated Learning Framework

 ## Overview
-This is a federated learning research project implementing three algorithms:
+This is a federated learning research project implementing four algorithms:
 - **FedShare**: The main algorithm with privacy-preserving features
 - **FedAvg**: Classical federated averaging algorithm
 - **SCOTCH**: Another federated learning approach
+- **Hierarchical Federated Learning**: Advanced hierarchical algorithm with fog nodes, validator committees, and Byzantine fault tolerance

 The project is built with Python 3.11, TensorFlow 2.20.0, and Flask for the web interface.